FAQs

 - Pharmaceuticals and pharmaceutical ingredients

-- Semiconductors and semiconductor-manufacturing equipment
+- Semiconductors and semiconductor-manufacturing equipment.

 - Trucks

-- And most recently, commercial aircraft, parts and jet engines
+- Commercial aircraft, parts and jet engines.

-Are any countries exempt from the 10% tariff?
+Are any countries exempt from tariffs?

 Has the US put tariffs on movies made outside of the US?